Saishivanichittipolu/My-portfolio-Flask/README.md

 python main.py
 Open your browser and navigate to http://localhost:5000/portfolio

-Project Structure
+Project Structure<br>
-The project structure is organized as follows:
+The project structure is organized as follows:<br>
   1)main.py: The main Python script containing the Flask application and routing logic.<br>
-  2) templates/: Directory containing HTML templates, including index.html for the main portfolio page.
+  2) templates/: Directory containing HTML templates, including index.html for the main portfolio page.<br>
-  3) static/: Directory holding static assets such as images and CSS files.
+  3) static/: Directory holding static assets such as images and CSS files.<br>
-  4)images/: Images used in the portfolio.
+  4)images/: Images used in the portfolio.<br>
-  5)assets/css/: Stylesheets for the portfolio.
+  5)assets/css/: Stylesheets for the portfolio.<br>

-Features
+Features<br>
-  1)Bio Section: Learn about my background, skills, and passion for technology.
+  1)Bio Section: Learn about my background, skills, and passion for technology.<br>
-  2)Projects Section: Explore various projects, including basic Python projects and web development projects.
+  2)Projects Section: Explore various projects, including basic Python projects and web development projects.<br>
-  3)Skills Section: View a list of skills I possess in web development and data analytics.
+  3)Skills Section: View a list of skills I possess in web development and data analytics.<br>
-  4)Get in Touch Section: Connect with me via email or social media.
+  4)Get in Touch Section: Connect with me via email or social media.<br>

-Contributing:
+Contributing:<br>
-If you'd like to contribute to this portfolio project, feel free to:
+If you'd like to contribute to this portfolio project, feel free to:<br>
-  1)Fork the repository.
+  1)Fork the repository.<br>
-  2)Create a new branch for your feature or bug fix.
+  2)Create a new branch for your feature or bug fix.<br>
-  3)Make your changes and submit a pull request.
+  3)Make your changes and submit a pull request.<br>

 I welcome feedback, suggestions, or bug reports.
-If you encounter any issues or have ideas for improvement, please create an issue.
+If you encounter any issues or have ideas for improvement, please create an issue.<br>